Our nurses offer appointments throughout the day Monday – Friday and until 11.45am on Saturday mornings.

 The rise of obesity in pets has consequently led to a rise in diabetes.
 If your pet has been diagnosed with diabetes, we will assign you a veterinary nurse who will offer you regular guidance and support on managing this condition in your pet.

 Homing a kitten or puppy can be daunting, especially if you have never had one before.
 We offer free appointments with one of our veterinary nurses to chat with you about your kitten or puppy.
 They will advise on growth charts for your breed, nutrition, exercise, insurance, vaccinations, parasite treatments, grooming, dental health.
 Our nurses can also answer other questions or concerns you may have about your new pet.

 Flea, Tick and Worming

-We recommend that you flea, tick and worm your pet on a regular basis.
-This is to protect both you pet and your family from common parasites.
+We recommend that you give flea, tick and worm prevention to your pet on a regular basis.
+This is to protect both your pet and your family from common parasites.
 For more information about parasite prevention, give us a phone and ask to speak to a nurse about our various products.
 You can find more flea, tick and worming information here.

 If we have not seen your pet in a while, we might request that you swing by the practice with your pet so that we can get an up-to-date weight for your pet.
 With a recent weight, we can ensure the correct dosage of product is dispensed.

 Check out our Pet Health Club which covers many routine healthcare and appointments, including year-round parasite prevention, vaccinations, nail clips, anal gland expression and more!